A look at the Senate immigration billJune 28, 2013 @ 12:42 am

 (1) Roughly doubling the number of Border Patrol agents stationed along the U.S.-Mexico border, to at least 38,405.

 (2) Completing 700 miles of pedestrian fencing along the border, which would require approximately 350 new miles of fencing.

 (3) Installing a host of new security measures and technologies in specified locations along the border, including specific numbers of surveillance towers, camera systems, ground sensors, radiation detectors, mobile surveillance systems, drones, helicopters, airborne radar systems, planes and ships.

 (4) Implementing a system for all employers to verify electronically their workers' legal status.

 (5) Setting up a new electronic system to track people leaving the nation's airports and seaports.

 _The border security improvements are designed to achieve 100 percent surveillance of the border with Mexico and ensure that 90 percent of would-be crossers are caught or turned back.

-_If the goals of 90 percent effectiveness rate and continuous surveillance on the border are not met within five years, a Southern Border Security Commission would be established with border-state governors and others to determine how to achieve them.
+_If the goals of a 90 percent effectiveness rate and continuous surveillance on the border are not met within five years, a Southern Border Security Commission made up of border-state governors and others would determine how to achieve them.